maK-/parameth/README.md

   -p PARAMS, --params PARAMS
                         Provide a list of parameters to scan for -H HEADER, --header HEADER
+                        Add headers in format a:b c:d
-                        Add a custom header to the requests -a AGENT, --agent AGENT
+  -a AGENT, --agent AGENT
                         Specify a user agent
   -t THREADS, --threads THREADS